-My research interests focus fundamentally on animal physiology, and specifically on individual variation of physiological traits and adaptive mechanisms by which animals survive in changing environments.
+My research interests focus fundamentally on animal physiology, and specifically on the individual variation of physiological traits and adaptive mechanisms by which animals survive in changing environments.
 My students and I prefer to combine physiological, biochemical, behavioural and ecological data in order to examine how the energetic metabolism in animals is affected when abiotic or biotic factors in their environments change.
-Currently, my work is mostly with fish, but I am equally interested in vertebrates in general.
+Currently, my work is mostly with fish, but I am equally interested on vertebrates in general.
 My past interests include the physiology of locomotion in fish and their response to food availability.
-And most recently we focus on a widespread phenomena, hypoxia and its effects in fish fitness.
-We are studying the reproductif fitness of three different African fish, Barbus neumayeri, Pseudocrenilabrus multicolor visctorie and Barbus apleurogramma.
+And most recently we focus on a widespread phenomenon, hypoxia and its effects in fish fitness.
+We have studied the reproductive fitness of three different African fish, Barbus neumayeri, Pseudocrenilabrus multicolor victoriae and Barbus apleurogramma.
 My students and I are investigating to what extent hypoxia can affect the reproductive fitness (gonad size, sperm morphometry and sperm swimming capacity) across sites displaying divergent dissolved oxygen levels (hypoxia - normoxia).

 - 2015 Laurentian University Students Teaching Award